 At the end of each feed (and sometimes midway through), you’ll want to burp, or wind, your baby for a few minutes to help relieve any trapped air in their tummies.
 If you’re not sure where to start, you can read all about how to burp a newborn.

-If your baby is born prematurely, you may want to try expressing milk, since they might be too small or unwell to feed straight from the breast.
-At first this could be into a cup with a syringe for feeding and, as you get into the routine and produce more milk, a pump and bottle will be more effective.
+If your baby is born prematurely, you may want to try expressing breast milk, since they might be too small or unwell to feed straight from the breast.
+The Neonatal ward team will be able to help you.